-You do not have to live in, or even visit, the state of Delaware in order to form a Delaware company.
-Other than residents of restricted countries (Cuba, Iran, Libya, North Korea and Syria), anyone can form a Delaware company and operate lawful business activities from anywhere in the world.
+You do not have to live in, or even visit, the State of Delaware in order to form a Delaware company.
+Other than residents of restricted countries (Cuba, Iran, North Korea, Syria and Russia), anyone can start a Delaware company as a non-resident and operate lawful business activities from anywhere in the world.

 You do not have to be an American citizen to form and/or operate a Delaware company.

-Although Delaware corporations and LLCs are not required to have a physical presence in the state, you will need to enlist the services of a Delaware Registered Agent, as all Delaware companies are required to retain a Registered Agent.
+Although Delaware corporations and LLCs for non-U.S. residents are not required to have a physical presence in the state, you will need to enlist the services of a Delaware Registered Agent.
+All Delaware companies are required to retain a Registered Agent.